skunkwerks/ucl/README.md

 `libucl` is obviously a dependency, and the usual UNIX build chain is required.

+You will need Erlang/OTP 25 or higher, because the build tool `enc` is a pre-compiled escript.

 - FreeBSD:  `textproc/libucl devel/rebar3`
 - OSX:      `brew install libucl`
 - Debian:   `build-essential` from base
             `erlang-dev erlang-nox` from erlang-solutions
             `rebar3` from https://rebar3.org/
-- OpenBSD:  `erlang-21 elixir` from base
+- OpenBSD:  `erlang-25 elixir` from base
             `rebar3` from https://rebar3.org/

 On some systems, LibUCL is missing and you'll need to build it.